guoweihua0307/guoweihua0307/README.md

 - 👋 Hi, I’m 郭炜华
-- 👀 I’m interested in APP、AIG
+- 👀 I’m interested in APP、AGI
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me：13901996432@163.com，www.storyfile.cn...